In today’s lesson, you’re going to learn about grouping results returned from your queries using the GROUP BY clause.

 To count the distinct of orders making up the details we would use the following:

 SELECT COUNT(DISTINCT OrderID) FROM OrderDetails;

 AVG and SUM

 The SUM function totals up the values returned, in similar fashion AVG calculates the average.

 Let’s see if we can calculate the total order amount from the OrderDetails.
-From previous lessons we know how to calculate the total amount for each detail as:
+From previous lessons, we know how to calculate the total amount for each detail as:

 SELECT OrderID, ProductID, UnitPrice * Quantity as TotalPrice FROM OrderDetails;

-Since we can apply aggregate function to expressions, we can set up a grouping on OrderID to calculate the total price per order as
+Since we can apply an aggregate function to expressions, we can set up a grouping on OrderID to calculate the total price per order as

 SELECT OrderID, SUM(UnitPrice * Quantity) as TotalPrice FROM OrderDetails GROUP BY OrderID;

 We can even sort by the total to get the top orders first